githubixx/ansible-role-cert-manager-kubernetes/README.md

 kubectl -n your-namespace get certificate cert-name -o yaml
 ```

-And in case you want to delete the `ClusterIsser` use:
+And in case you want to delete the `ClusterIssuer` use:

 ```bash
 ansible-playbook --tags=role-cert-manager-kubernetes --extra-vars action=delete-issuer k8s.yml